patrickbwarren/qgis3-survex-import/README.md

 computed from the LRUD data for the two stations at either end of the leg.
 They can be used in 3d work (see end).

-For the most part importing the CRS from the .3d file should work as expected if the survey data has been georeferenced using the survex `*cs` and `*cs out` commands.
-If it doesn't work, or this information isn't present, one can instead inherit the CRS from the current QGIS3 project.
-If neither of these options is selected, a CRS dialog box may appear for each layer, or a default CRS will be chosen automatically, depending on the system-wide QGIS3 settings.
-To maximise the likelihood that CRS import from .3d file works as expected, use an EPSG code in the `*cs out` survex command rather than a PROJ.4 string.

 #### Passage walls

 Passage walls (as line strings), polygons, and cross sections (as